angusjo/leaf-splines/README.md

 # gen 2 nissan leaf motor coupler

-creating a coupler to interface with the gen 2 nissan leaf motor mates to a rotex gs missalighnt coupler via bolt pattern
+creating a coupler to interface with the gen 2 nissan leaf motor
+- mates to a rotex gs missalinment coupler

 prototype splines printed with fiber re-enforced nylon